Probing embedded topological modes in bulk-like GeTe-Sb$_2$Te$_3$ heterostructures: FIRST-PRINCIPLES CALCULATIONS OF INTERFACIAL STATES IN SGS TRI-LAYER

 The continuum model assumes that the Hamiltonian derived from the (homogeneous) bulk structure is applicable to the heterostructure junction.
 Although we mimicked the effect of physical intermixing of chemical species by introducing the GST225 layer, effects due to local electronic states and/or vacancies, which we refer to as ``chemical interactions'', are not represented.
 While charge transfer or charge accumulation by impurities at the SG interface is expected to be sufficiently small (as the electron affinity of both Sb$_2$Te$_3$ and GeTe is strong), the robustness of any topological mode against local fields arising from chemical interactions effect is not clear.
 In order to address this, in the following, we extract interfacial states of various thin SGS tri-layers directly by using NEGF-DFT.

 In our computational model of the tri-layer, the left- and right-hand side of Sb$_2$Te$_3$ is represented explicitly by $1\times1\times3$ unit cells, where the outermost cells are connected to the bulk by self-energy terms as discussed in Sec.~\ref{sec:II2}.
 Hence, different from the previous section, we can only consider the embedded interfacial state on the SG interface sides to analyze the topological mode, i.e., the intralayer-coupling is automatically eliminated.
-We consider three separate models with three separate structures for the NI part:\\
+We consider three separate models, A, B, and C, with three separate structures for the NI part.
+Model A represents a sharp SG interface, Model B depicts a disordered SG interface, and Model C represents the situation where there is an intermixed region (GST225) at the SG interface.
+Based on our APT measurements in Section~\ref{sec:experiment}, Model C is the closest approximation of the system we consider here.\\